Wrapper function: Library functions and system calls

 This may lead to incorrectly using the terms "system call" and "syscall" to refer to higher-level library calls rather than the similarly named system calls, which they wrap.

 Helper function

 A helper function is a function which groups parts of computation by assigning descriptive names and allowing for the reuse of the computations.
-Although not all wrappers are helper functions, all helper functions are wrappers, and a notable use of helper functions—grouping frequently utilized operations—is in dynamic binary translation, in which helper functions of a particular architecture is used in translation of instructions from one instruction set into another.
+Although not all wrappers are helper functions, all helper functions are wrappers, and a notable use of helper functions—grouping frequently utilized operations—is in dynamic binary translation, in which helper functions of a particular architecture are used in translation of instructions from one instruction set into another.